 The Routledge Handbook of Prescriptivism

-I am one of the co-editors of the Routledge Handbook of Prescriptivism, a new volume in the Routledge series of handbooks on linguistic topics.
+Together with Joan Beal and Robin Straaijer, I am the co-editors of the Routledge Handbook of Prescriptivism (2023), a new volume in the Routledge series of handbooks on linguistic topics.
 The aim of the project is to provide a map of the current status of the field, adding to it the uncharted territory of prescriptivism and thus mark its two-decade transformation into a serious field of study within linguistics.
 Both the value and the method of studying prescriptivism have been challenged in the past, and this handbook is the first large-scale attempt to make a robust step towards demonstrating both.
 We attempt a broad coverage in terms of theoretical and methodological approaches, institutional contexts in which prescriptive efforts can be both observed and studied, as well as geographical and historical breadth.

 Since 2020, I have been researching the practices of copy editors and proof-readers through a sociolinguistic study conducted together with Adrian Stenton (Leiden).
 We are interested in how linguistic norms are understood and implemented among gatekeepers in the complex World Englishes context.